 - After that, press OK.

 - At last, the output will appear as the image mentioned below.

 5. Copy Worksheet Containing Thousands of Rows and Paste

 Last but not least, you can directly copy the complete worksheet to perform a similar activity.
 However, the process is quite simple and easy.
 Hence, read through the steps below in order to complete the operation.

 - First of all, hold the Ctrl key.

 - Next, left-click the sheet you want to copy and a sheet icon will appear with a + sign just beside the sheet.

 - In the end, drag it to the left or right to create a copy of the entire sheet.

-These are all the steps you can follow to perform machine learning in Excel.
+These are all the steps you can follow to copy and paste thousands of rows in Excel.
 Overall, in terms of working with time, we need this for various purposes.
 I have shown multiple methods with their respective examples, but there can be many other iterations depending on numerous situations.
 Hopefully, you can now easily create the needed adjustments.
 I sincerely hope you learned something and enjoyed this guide.
 Please let us know in the comments section below if you have any queries or recommendations.